Language: EN

 Time Types

-Temporal variable types are types related to the measurement of time, in its different facets.
+The types of temporal variables are the types related to the measurement of time, in its various forms.

-Similarly to how it happened with texts, time is something that “as little people” we are used to using on a regular basis, practically every day.
+Similarly to how it happened with texts, time is something that “as little people” we are used to using habitually, practically every day.

-Examples of time measurement are meeting at a specific time, a date of birth, or the time that has elapsed between two specific moments.
+Examples of measuring time include meeting at a specific hour, a birth date, or the time that has elapsed between two specific moments.

-However, a computer “does not understand” the passage of time, it only understands numbers.
+However, a computer “does not understand” anything about the passage of time, it only understands numbers.
 So we have had to invent ways to represent and measure the passage of time.

-The time types that we are going to find most frequently are,
+The types of time that we will find most frequently are,

 • Dates, to represent dates without including information about the time of day.
-This type of data generally includes components such as the day, the month, and the year
+This type of data generally includes components such as day, month, and year

-• Hours, to represent the time of day without taking into account the date
+• Hours, to represent the time of day without considering the date

-• DateTime (date and time), frequently the previous two are combined into a single type, which combines both the date and the time
+• DateTime (date and time), often the two previous types are combined into a single type, which combines both the date and the time

-• Time interval, it is used to represent a time interval, or duration.
+• Time interval, used to represent a time interval, or duration.
 For example, it is usually the result of calculating the difference between two dates or times

-The existence of one or another type depends on each programming language.
+The availability of one type or another depends on each programming language.
 Some may implement all, or omit some.
-But in general, these are the types that we are going to find most frequently.
+But in general, these are the types that we will find most frequently.

-Example of types of time variables in different programming languages
+Example of time variable types in different languages

-Let’s see some examples of how these types are used in different programming languages.
+Let’s look at some examples of how these types are used in different programming languages.

 For example, C# has the DateTime type for dates and times, and TimeSpan for time intervals.
-Its use would be as follows.
+Its usage would be as follows.

 DateTime startDate = new DateTime(2023, 6, 1, 12, 0, 0);